Rubella: Cause

 The disease is caused by the rubella virus, in the genus Rubivirus from the family Matonaviridae, that is enveloped and has a single-stranded RNA genome.
-The virus is transmitted by the respiratory route and replicates in the nasopharynx and lymph nodes.
+Contact with respiratory droplets containing rubella virus transmits the virus.
+It then replicates in the nasopharynx and lymph nodes.
 The virus is found in the blood 5 to 7 days after infection and spreads throughout the body.
-The virus has teratogenic properties and is capable of crossing the placenta and infecting the fetus where it stops cells from developing or destroys them.
-During this incubation period, the patient is contagious typically for about one week before he/she develops a rash and for about one week thereafter.
+The virus has teratogenic properties.
+It can cross the placenta and infect the fetus, where it interrupts cellular development or destroys cells.
+During this incubation period, the patient is contagious, typically for about one week before he/she develops a rash and for about one week thereafter.

-Increased susceptibility to infection might be inherited as there is some indication that HLA-A1 or factors surrounding A1 on extended haplotypes are involved in virus infection or non-resolution of the disease.
+Increased susceptibility to infection might be inherited, as there is some indication that HLA-A1 or factors surrounding A1 on extended haplotypes are involved in virus infection or non-resolution of the disease.

 Diagnosis

-Rubella virus specific IgM antibodies are present in people recently infected by rubella virus, but these antibodies can persist for over a year, and a positive test result needs to be interpreted with caution.
-The presence of these antibodies along with, or a short time after, the characteristic rash confirms the diagnosis.
+Rubella virus-specific IgM antibodies are present in people recently infected with the rubella virus.
+These antibodies can persist for over a year, and a positive test result needs to be interpreted with caution.
+The presence of these antibodies, along with or a short time after the characteristic rash, confirms the diagnosis.

 Prevention

 Rubella infections are prevented by active immunization programs using live attenuated virus vaccines.
-Two live attenuated virus vaccines, RA 27/3 and Cendehill strains, were effective in the prevention of adult disease.
+Two live attenuated virus vaccines, RA 27/3 and Cendehill strains, were effective in preventing adult disease.
 However, their use in prepubertal females did not produce a significant fall in the overall incidence rate of CRS in the UK.
-Reductions were only achieved by immunisation of all children.
+Reductions were achieved through immunisation of all children.

-The vaccine is now usually given as part of the MMR vaccine.
+The vaccine is usually given as part of the MMR vaccine.
 The WHO recommends the first dose be given at 12 to 18 months of age with a second dose at 36 months.
 Pregnant women are usually tested for immunity to rubella early on.
-Women found to be susceptible are not vaccinated until after the baby is born because the vaccine contains live virus.
+Women found to be susceptible are not vaccinated until after the baby is born because the vaccine contains a live virus.

 The immunisation program has been quite successful.
 Cuba declared the disease eliminated in the 1990s, and in 2004 the Centers for Disease Control and Prevention announced that both the congenital and acquired forms of rubella had been eliminated from the United States.
-The World Health Organization declared Australia rubella free in October 2018.
+The World Health Organization declared Australia rubella-free in October 2018.

 Screening for rubella susceptibility by history of vaccination or by serology is recommended in the United States for all women of childbearing age at their first preconception counseling visit to reduce incidence of congenital rubella syndrome (CRS).
 It is recommended that all susceptible non-pregnant women of childbearing age should be offered rubella vaccination.
 Due to concerns about possible teratogenicity, use of MMR vaccine is not recommended during pregnancy.
 Instead, susceptible pregnant women should be vaccinated as soon as possible in the postpartum period.

-In susceptible people passive immunization, in the form of polyclonal immunoglobulins, appears effective up to the fifth day post-exposure.
+In susceptible people, passive immunization, in the form of polyclonal immunoglobulins, appears effective up to the fifth day post-exposure.